MarcusOy/Audex/Audex.API/README.md

 This project uses Entity Framework for communication between the MySQL server.
 Migrations are files that represent changes to the database schema.
 Heres a quick primer on how to do migrations:

+0. Make sure to have the `dotnet-ef` tool installed.
+You can install it by using the command `dotnet tool install --global dotnet-ef`.
 1. Create a change to a model in the `AudexDBContext.cs` file.
 2. `dotnet ef migrations add *Descriptive Name of Change*` will create a new migration file in the `./Migration` folder.
 3. `dotnet ef database update` will apply any new migrations that have not been applied to the database already.
 Alternatively, you can start the application since migrations are applied on application start.